-For those of us who never leave home without a fitness tracker, we are well aware that 10,000 steps per day is the typical goal for a day’s activity.
-It takes over 2,000 steps to walk one mile, so 10,000 steps would be almost 5 miles.
+Its New Year’s resolution time and many people will set new health and fitness goals for 2020.
+For those of us who never leave home without a fitness tracker, we are well aware that a daily target of 10,000 steps per day is the number people typically aim for.
+It takes over 2,000 steps to walk a mile, so 10,000 steps would be almost 5 miles.

 Essential reading: Top fitness trackers and health gadgets

 But is there any medically proven reason to embrace this number?

 Walking 10,000 steps per day for health and weight loss was originally popularized more than half a century ago in Japan.
 Pedometers became all the rage in the run-up to the 1964 Tokyo Olympic games.
 At the time, a Japanese company came out with a device called a ‘manpo-kei’, which roughly translates into ‘10,000 step meter’.
 The ‘manpo-kei’ became a business slogan which resonated with people.
 Since then, 10,000 steps has become a commonly acknowledged goal for daily fitness across the world.